NathanKloer/unit-4-game/README.md

-This is the word guess game for unit HW 3!
+This is the word guess game for unit HW 3

+This repo was updated and resubmited for grading